Season 1, Episode 33

 Dr. Lorne Brown:

 And focus is a skill too that’s going to take practice and that’s what you’re practicing the breathing technique or the guided imagery.
 And I’ll let our listeners know, because we’re going to go into a relaxation therapy technique in a moment.
 But Judy has a website called the Art and Science of Relaxation, and that’s actually the website’s name, the artandscienceofrelaxation.com, where she offers courses on how to do this well for both public and practitioners.
 So I do encourage our listeners to check out her website and we’ll have that in the show notes.
-So focus, this is about, again, it’s about a practice.
-We talked earlier about it is rehearsal.
+So focus, this is about, again, it’s about practice.
+We talked earlier about rehearsal.
 As you imagine it in your brain, as you imagine it, your body’s responding as if it’s happening.
 And you had shared that as people do it, it gets easier.
-I mean there’s always days, we all have the days where they’re not easier, but in general, you use the idea of riding a bike, you just start to becomes a habit and it becomes easier to do.
+I mean there’s always days, we all have the days where they’re not easier, but in general, you use the idea of riding a bike, you just start to become a habit and it becomes easier to do.

 Dr. Judy Lovas: